 What’s the difference between limited posting and PPC posting on LinkedIn?

 The main difference is that limited posting is shown only to users who are searching for a job or those who visit your company page.
 However, the PPC jobs are shown to another targeted user base who might be passive candidates and may not be actively looking for a new job.

 With LinkedIn limited, your results will vary depending on how competitively are your competitors doing LinkedIn job postings.
 However, our sample size says that free job postings do get almost 60% of all the applicants as the LinkedIn paid ones.

 You can share your careers page job URL to your company page on LinkedIn.
 Lately, LinkedIn has decreased the space it gave to company updates in user feeds.
 However, if you are maintaining an engaging LinkedIn company page, you would still get plenty of applicants from the ready pool of your followers.
 You can also share the same on your employee’s personal feed so that anybody interested in their network, can reach out.
 The limitation is that it’s not a real job posting and thus won’t be in the search results of someone actually searching for a job.

 3) Use LinkedIn’s article feature

-This is a really old tactic that recruiters mastered at the time when LinkedIn was pushing it’s own content publication feature.
-If you wrote an article, it would push a notification to everyone in your network.
+This is a really old tactic that recruiters mastered at the time when LinkedIn was pushing its own content publication feature.
+If you wrote an article, it would push notifications to everyone in your network.
 In this article, you could write a little bit about the opportunity and invite applicants.
 However, LinkedIn has stopped pushing this feature so hard.
 This has severely limited the reach of LinkedIn articles.
-In our opinion, this hack no longer works but you can still give it a go to experiment with your own strategy.
+In our opinion, this hack no longer works but you can still give it a go-to experiment with your own strategy.

 Chat with us if you want to start posting jobs on LinkedIn for free!